-Keeping Dronedesk Free
+Keeping Dronedesk affordable

 I know how hard it is to get up-and-running and estabished as a drone operator - I've lived it.
 There are any number of companies queing up to charge you a monthly subscription for services like accounting, web hosting, job portals and so on.
 Those subscriptions can quickly add up to a significant sum each month.

 So, when I came up with Dronedesk as a concept, I wanted it not only to be an app that would help operators streamline and standardise their operation, but also be affordable.
-And you can't get more affordable than free!

 Dronedesk is what's termed a "bootstrap startup" which means the project is entirely self-funded by me with no external investors whatsoever.
 That's a bit of a double-edged sword in that it means that we run on a tight budget.
 There's no swanky parties at Christmas or expensive business lunches here.
 No chance.